Importance Of Job Stability When Buying A House With Mortgage

 - Borrowers with variable income, mortgage underwriters will average the past two years of income

-- With self-employed borrowers, two years of income tax returns are required
+- Two years of federal income tax returns are required

 - If the borrower is both W-2 and self-employed and owns more than 25% of the company, then both the corporate and individual income tax returns are required

 - Lenders frown upon declining income